newbie-wq/wixda/README.md

-- 👋 Hi, I’m @wixda
+- 👋 Hi, I’m Waris Adebayo also known as @wixda
 - 👀 I’m interested in building frontend projects
-- 🌱 I’m currently learning react and building projects to improve my skills
+- 🌱 I’m currently learning html, css with python(django) and building projects to improve my skills
 - 💞️ I’m looking to collaborate on frontend web development
 - 📫 How to reach me ...